 Character scalar controlling how strictly the discovery document's

-issueris validated againstissuerwhen it later performs runtime discovery to locate the JWKS URI."url"(default): require the full issuer URL to match after trailing-slash normalization."host": compare only scheme + host."none": do not validate discovery issuer consistency.
+issueris validated againstissuerwhen it later performs runtime discovery to locate the JWKS URI."url"(default): require the issuer used for discovery to match exactly after removing one trailing slash, if present, from both the configured issuer and the discovery metadata value."host": compare only scheme + host."none": do not validate discovery issuer consistency.

 In most cases, keep the default